Mert-Cihangiroglu/Big-Data-Analytics-Solution/Map-Reduce/ReadMe.md

-- Goal:ttempt to identify the default number of companies from the CSV file.
+- Goal: Attempt to identify the default and non default number of companies where Operating Rate Profit is greater than 0.5 in the CSV file.

-- Use the core concepts, HDFS and MapReduce of Big Data Hadoop Platform to solve the problem.

-- Processing large volumes of data in parallel by dividing the work into a set of independent tasks.(Assuming our csv is big data)

-- Use MapReduce process file to break it into chunks and process it in parallel.(how the code works underhood to achive scalability)

 Mapper: